 Over and above, video conferencing platforms should amplify engagement in the virtual classroom aside from promoting a safe learning environment.

-One of the highly interactive online teaching platforms used aside from the Zoom classroom is the Vedamo virtual classroom, where teachers can make use of an online whiteboard and other enriching online tools to present the learning material and encourage collaboration.
+One of the most highly interactive online teaching platforms used aside from the Zoom classroom is the Vedamo virtual classroom, where teachers can make use of an online whiteboard and other enriching online tools to present the learning material and encourage collaboration.
 Through the platform’s breakout rooms, teachers can introduce group activities to the students as if they were in a face-to-face classroom.

 3. Teach students how to log in and out safely